 Most of us think that Income Tax Preparation and Filing is Tax Planning.
 It is not.
 Tax preparation is what your accountant does to record history on your income tax return.
-Tax Planning is what you do today to create forward looking strategies to legally minimize the amount of tax you pay by taking advantage of opportunities presented in our tax code before the end of the calendar year to reduce the amount of tax you pay for the current year.
+Tax Planning is what you do today to create a forward looking strategies to legally minimize the amount of tax you pay by taking advantage of loopholes in advance of the year end to reduce the amount of tax you pay for the current year.

 Josh did what most Canadians do and instead of embracing tax planning, he embraced tax preparation.
 Now in retirement, Josh’s portfolio can sustainably provide him with a 100% taxable income of $10,733.92 per month, which will net him the $8,000 monthly cash flow he needs in the province of Alberta at an average tax rate of 31.39% to maintain his lifestyle.
 It is important to note that Josh’s taxable income for the year will be $128,807 so, most of the age credit amount and Old Age Security (OAS) will be clawed back.